-The answer to the question who enforces HIPAA is “it depends”.
+Who enforces HIPAA depends on which part of HIPAA you are referring to.
 This is because different agencies enforce different parts of the Health Insurance Portability and Accountability Act, and also because each organization subject to HIPAA should have a Privacy and/or Security Officer responsible for enforcing HIPAA within the organization.

 HIPAA is a complex piece of legislation covering multiple topics.
 Originally proposed to reform the health insurance industry, much of HIPAA is dedicated to expanding the Employee Retirement Income Security Act of 1974 (ERISA) to increase the portability of health insurance between jobs, prohibit discrimination due to health status, and guarantee renewability in multiemployer plans.